 The Home View shows the user a high level overview of the primary devices within a workspace (Firewalls, Routers and Switches).
 The home view is the starting point for all workspaces.
 Devices can be connected by a solid or dotted line.
 A solid line indicates evidence of a direct connection.
-A dotted line represents a connection that is inferred from the information provided.
-Additional configuration data is required to convert inferred to direct connections.

 From the home view, the user can: